 A voluntary export restraint (VER) is a self-imposed trade restriction where the government of a country limits the amount of a certain good or category of goods that are allowed to be exported to a different country.
-The restraint could be a reduction in the exported amount or a complete restriction.
+The restraint could be a preset limit, a reduction in the exported amount, or a complete restriction.

 Except for the fact that it is imposed by the exporting country rather than the importing one, a VER essentially functions as an import quota or an import tariff.

-- The establishment of VERs allows the exporting country to avoid import tariffs or quotas, and hence, enables them to have a certain level of control over the restriction.
+The establishment of VERs allows the exporting country to avoid tariffs or quotas imposed by importing countries, and enables them to have a degree of control by setting their own restrictions.

 Motivations Behind Voluntary Export Restraints